cropsinsilico/yggdrasil/docs/source/install.rst

 models are not running on the same machine.
 To use these connections, the framework must have access to a
 RabbitMQ server.
-If you have access to an existing RabbitMQ server, the information for that server can either be provided via the |yggdrasil|
+If you have access to an existing RabbitMQ server, the information for that server be provided via the |yggdrasil|
 config file (See
 :ref:`Configuration Options <config_rst>` for information on setting config options).